pallets/click/docs/python3.rst

 Click attempts to minimize the differences between Python 2 and Python 3 by following the best practices for both languages.

-in Python 2, the following is true:
+In Python 2, the following is true:

 *   ``sys.stdin``, ``sys.stdout``, and ``sys.stderr`` are opened in binary
     mode, but under some circumstances they support Unicode output.
 Click